rcosnita/rdbms-reduce/README.md

 I assume I have an application that needs to retrieve the first n domains belonging to a specified customer.
 You can easy see this use case by running: java -cp rdbms-reduce.jar com.rcosnita.experiments.rdbmsreduce.examples.TopDomains <account_id> <number_of_domains>

+### Test 2 - Retrieve the top n domains matching a given filter

+I assume I have an application that needs to retrieve the first n domains belonging to a specified customer and belonging to co.uk tld.
+You can easy see this use case running by accessing: java -cp rdbms-reduce.jar com.rcosnita.experiments.rdbmsreduce.examples.TopDomainsWithFiltering <account_id> <number_of_domains> <tld_pattern>